OpenRubrics: Towards Scalable Synthetic Rubric Generation for Reward Modeling and LLM Alignment: Additional Implementation Details

 We present the prompts we used in this subsection.
 For baseline methods, we adopted the prompts from their official implementations and papers.

 \UseRawInputEncoding

 \lstdefinestyle{promptstyle}{ basicstyle=\ttfamily , breaklines=true, breakatwhitespace=false, columns=fullflexible, keepspaces=true, showstringspaces=false, tabsize=2 }

-\begin{tcblisting}{ listing only, breakable, enhanced, colback=lightblue!5, colframe=lightblue!50, rounded corners, top=6pt,bottom=6pt,left=8pt,right=8pt,boxsep=4pt, title={Prompt for Contrastive Rubric Generation ({\dataset} Curation)}, listing options={style=promptstyle} } You are an expert in pedagogy and critical thinking.
-Your mission is to create a universal scoring rubric based on a user's request and a set of examples.
+\begin{tcblisting}{ listing only, breakable, enhanced, colback=lightblue!5, colframe=lightblue!50, rounded corners, top=1pt,bottom=1pt,left=2pt,right=2pt,boxsep=0.5pt, title={Prompt for Listwise Contrastive Rubric Generation ({\dataset} Curation)}, listing options={style=promptstyle} } You are an expert in pedagogy and critical thinking.
+Your mission is to create a universal scoring rubric based on a user's request and an ordered list of example responses.
 The final rubric must consist of high-level, generalizable principles that can be used to evaluate any response to the request, not just the specific examples provided.

 ==================================================================== Methodology - A Three-Step Process for Principled Rubric Design ====================================================================